The Quantitative Kinetics of Chemical Reactions

 Introduction

 Chemical kinetics is the study of the rates of chemical reactions.
-It is an important branch of chemistry because it can help us to understand how chemical reactions occur and how to control them.
+It is an important branch of chemistry because it helps us understand how chemical reactions occur and how to control them.

 Basic Concepts